 In order to minimize stress and maximize your gifting abilities, it’s important to keep in mind a few details that you may or may not be aware of.
-If you’re not sure how your finances match up with your giving strategy, follow the five tips below to organize and maximize your giving strategy.
+If you’re not sure how your finances match up with your giving strategy, follow the four tips below to organize and maximize your giving strategy.

 1. Do Your Research

 By using sites such as Guidestar or the Better Business Bureau’s Wise Giving Alliance, you can learn more about the groups you’re interested in offering donations to.

 The organization you’re involved with should also be able to provide registration information including 501(c)(3).
 You may also use the tax-exempt organization search tool available on the IRS website to obtain specific information as well.

 As deductions have increased over the years, you may choose to save money over time and donate every few years as opposed to each year, consecutively.
 By doing this, you may receive your itemized deductions over the limit one year and take the standard deduction the next.

 If you’re interested in accomplishing this, you might consider a donor-advised fund, which allows you to make a charitable donation and immediately receive a tax break.
 You’ll then receive recommended grants from the fund to your preferred charities over time.